Business and Information Technology Building

 - Location: Divarty Street, next to the Tanimura & Antle Family Memorial Library

 We are raising the bar in business and technology with limited environmental impact.
-Sustainability strategies for the Gambord Building include organized spaces to ensure that learning environments and staff areas receive natural light; storm water runoff is contained on site; water conserving plumbing fixtures are used; and heat-producing direct sunlight is kept to a minimum with the exterior screen wall.
-The building has been designed to be LEED Gold certified, and may qualify for a Platinum rating.
+Sustainability strategies for the Business and Information Technology Building include organized spaces to ensure that learning environments and staff areas receive natural light; storm water runoff is contained on site; water conserving plumbing fixtures are used; and heat-producing direct sunlight is kept to a minimum with the exterior screen wall.
+The building has been designed to be LEED Gold certified, but won the highest Platinum rating.

 - On-site storm water retention – nothing flows to bay